T-Goon/3013/HW2/README.md

 - X-raying
 - Jostling

+The code for this program can be found in "fedoops.c".

 4 teams of threads are created with 10 threads belonging to each team.
 The teams are red, blue, green, and yellow.

 The goal is to use synchronization primitives to maximize concurrency and avoid deadlock in the program.